We Need To Save Akwa-ibom From The Hawks

 If the election is to be conducted today, I foresee no match for Governor Udom Emmanuel.
 The Bible says: “By their fruits we shall know them”.
 For Governor Udom, his work speaks for him.
 The only thing the hawks rely on is other people's work; they have no work of their own.
 May God save our dear Akwa Ibom from the stranglehold of the hawks!

-Bade Adebolu is an Accountant based in Ado-Ekiti, Ekiti state.
-He can be reached on [email protected]
+Written by Bade Adebolu, an Accountant based in Ado-Ekiti, Ekiti state. [email protected]